 Best of all, there will be a lifestyle option to suit everyone at James Wattie Village.
-You will be able to choose from a townhouse, an independent apartment or the extra support of a serviced apartment.
+You will be able to choose from a townhouse, an independent apartment or the extra support of an assisted-living apartment.
 If your needs change over time, our state-of-the-art care centre will offer resthome, hospital and specialist dementia care.
 James Wattie care centre will be located within the same village community and, as a Ryman resident, you will have priority access.

 Immerse yourself in our wonderful James Wattie Village by viewing our virtual tour.

 Step inside our beautiful townhouses and apartments.
 You can navigate your way through each featured living option and really get a feel for the space.
 All without leaving your house.

 The menu at top left shows different areas of the village for easy navigation.

 James Wattie Village will offer living choices to suit everyone, so residents can live the way they want and blaze their own trails.
 Our apartments and townhouses are light and spacious, with clean lines and a clever open plan design layout that provides an easy flow throughout.

 If down the track you need more support, we will offer assisted-living apartments and a range of care options.
 That freedom and flexibility is empowering for residents and knowing care can be dialled up as needed means, quite simply, ‘no worries’.
 It's all part of what we like to call the Ryman Difference.